Hindi Tamil

 Bg.
 2.8 – I am not finding any means to drive away this grief which is drying up my senses and it cannot be dispelled even if I win a prosperous and unrivaled kingdom like demigods.

 Bg.
-2.11 – The Supreme Personality of Godhead said: Though you are speaking learned words you are lamenting for something not worthy of grief.
+2.11 – The Supreme Personality of Godhead said: O Arjuna, though you are speaking learned words you are lamenting for something not worthy of grief.
 One who is learned, laments neither for the living nor for the dead.

 Bg.
 2.12 – Certainly never was there a time when I did not exist nor you or all these kings, and never in the future will any of us cease to be.